 Dr. James has published over 100 articles in various well known journals, as well as co-authored a book with Dr. Thomas L. Ortel and Dr. Victor F. Tapson, entitled 100 Questions and Answers About Deep Vein Thrombosis and Pulmonary Embolism, published in 2008.

-Scott Kaatz is the Chief Quality Officer and head of the Academic Hospital Medicine program at Hurley Medical Center in Flint Michigan.
+Scott Kaatz is a Clinical Associate Professor of Medicine at Michigan State University – College of Human Medicine.
+He is a hospitalist at Hurley Medical Center in Flint Michigan, where he serves as the Chief Quality Officer.
 He attended medical school at Michigan State University and completed his residency in internal medicine at Henry Ford Hospital.
 Later in his career, he earned his Master’s degree in Evidence-Based Health Care from Oxford University.

-He has participated in many research studies with an emphasis on anticoagulation and venous thromboembolism prevention, diagnosis and treatment; and has published numerous abstracts, articles and book chapter in this field.
+He has participated in many research studies with an emphasis on anticoagulation, atrial fibrillation, peri-procedural anticoagulation and venous thromboembolism prevention, diagnosis and treatment; and has published numerous abstracts, articles and book chapters in this field.

 Gerald V. Naccarelli M.D. was born in Philadelphia, Pa, received his B.S. in Biology from St. Joseph’s University and his M.D. degree from the Pennsylvania State University College of Medicine in Hershey.
 He was an Internal Medicine Resident at the North Carolina Baptist Hospital/Bowman Gray School of Medicine (Wake Forest University).
 He was a Fellow in Cardiology and Chief Resident in Medicine at the Penn State University College of Medicine followed by a UPSHS postdoctoral Fellow in Cardiac Electrophysiology at the Indiana University School of Medicine.
 Prior to his current position at Hershey, he was Director of Clinical Electrophysiology and Vice-Chairman of Cardiology at the University of Texas Medical School at Houston.
 In 1995 he moved to Hershey and currently is the Bernard Trabin Chair in Cardiology, Professor of Medicine, Chief of the Division of Cardiology, and Associate Clinical Director of the Heart and Vascular Institute at the Pennsylvania State University College of Medicine/Milton S. Hershey Medical Center.